DigitalState/Core/src/Ds/Component/Security/Bridge/Symfony/Bundle/Resources/documentation/acl/permissions.md

 ### Property

-The permission definition of type `property` exposes a property of a Doctrine entity mapped by ApiPlatform.
+A permission definition of type `property` opens the access channel for a property of a Doctrine entity mapped by ApiPlatform.
 It uses the fill class name, followed by a dot, and finally the property name.
 For example:

 ```
 ds_security: